nosaboy/notes-for-usaco.guide/Topological Sort Gold.md

 - Ordering the vertices of a directed acyclic graph such that each vertex is visited before its children.
   - For every pair of nodes (u,v) such that u -> v, u comes before v in the sort
   - Sorting is not always unique
+- Find cycle in DAG graph
-- We can perform dp on DAG graphs like Tree
+- Perform dp on DAG graphs like Tree

 ## Implementation